e-gov/PH-sample-provider-python/README.md

 ### `POST /v1/representees/<str:representee>/delegates/<str:delegate>/mandates`

-Accepts repreentee and delegate identifiers as path parameters Raises `400` error if payload data is not valid or identifiers does not validate Raises `422` error if PG function `function_create_mandate` does not validate input data.
+Accepts repreentee and delegate identifiers as path parameters Raises `400` error if payload data is not valid or identifiers are not valid Raises `422` error if Postgres function `function_create_mandate` does not validate input data.
-Return empty list with status code `201` in case of success
+Return an empty list with status code `201` in case of success

 Example of successful request: